Burger King caught in complex legal web, thwarting Russia exit

 Part of the problem, lawyers said this week, is the complexity of its joint-venture-style master franchise agreement, which allows Burger King to profit from sales of Whopper burgers without the risk of using its own capital.

-Unlike rival McDonald's Corp, which owned the vast majority of its Russia locations, Burger King's Toronto-based parent doesn't own any of its own restaurants in Russia.
+Unlike rival McDonald's Corp, which owns the vast majority of its Russia locations, and which plans to sell them to an existing franchisee, Burger King's Toronto-based parent doesn't own any of its own restaurants in Russia.
 "There's just a really complex contractual and legal atmosphere right now that's giving franchisees and franchisors in Russia no good option," said Liz Dillon, partner at Lathrop GPM in Minneapolis.

 According to a March 17 open letter to employees from RBI International President David Shear, RBI holds a 15% stake in Burger King Russia Ltd, its Russia joint venture.